-A frigid winter storm system that put Dallas in the deep freeze will hit the East Coast on Sunday.
-Lucky for those people, it should be a one-day affair.
+A frigid winter storm system that put Dallas in the deep freeze is hitting the East Coast on Sunday.
+Luckily for those people, it should be a short visit.

-Snow, ice or freezing rain will fall on Washington, Philadelphia, New York City and Boston on Sunday, the National Weather Service said.
-On Monday, temperatures will rise into the 40s and any accumulation should start to melt, the weather service predicts.
+Snow, ice or freezing rain will fall on Washington, Philadelphia and New York City, the National Weather Service said.
+On Monday, temperatures will rise into the 40s and any accumulation should start to melt after the morning commute, the weather service predicts.

-Folks in other parts of the country will need an extra blanket on the bed.
-Unseasonably cold weather will continue.
+Folks in other parts of the country will need an extra blanket on the bed as unseasonably cold weather will continue.
 And some people in the Gulf Coast and Southeast states will see heavy rain.

-On Sunday, temperatures are expected to only reach about 10 degrees in the northern and central Rockies, the northern Plains and the upper Midwest.
-Sleet and freezing rain is forecast from the Tennessee Valley to Mid-Atlantic on Sunday.
+On Sunday, temperatures were expected to reach only about 10 degrees in the northern and central Rockies, the northern Plains and the upper Midwest.
+Sleet and freezing rain are forecast from the Tennessee Valley to the mid-Atlantic region.

-Parts of Texas, the Upper South and the Midwest socked by the winter storm will warm up just a little bit on Sunday.
-The Weather Service said the temps will rise into the high 30s and 40s, but drop below freezing again Sunday night.
+Parts of Texas, the upper South and the Midwest socked by the winter storm will warm up just a little bit.
+The weather service said the temps will rise into the high 30s and 40s, but drop below freezing again Sunday night.

 How cold was it?
-On Saturday Southern Methodist University gave away tickets for its football game with Central Florida but didn't get many takers.
+On Saturday, Southern Methodist University offered free tickets for its football game with Central Florida but didn’t get many takers.
 All but a few seats in the stadium were empty.

-The high temperature at the Dallas/Fort Worth airport Saturday was 26 degrees -- the coldest high temperature ever recorded there on December 7 and the coldest December day in Dallas/Fort Worth in 23 years, CNN affiliate WFAA-TV reported.
+The high temperature at the Dallas/Fort Worth airport Saturday was 26 – the coldest high temperature ever recorded there on any December 7 and the coldest December day in the area in 23 years, CNN affiliate WFAA-TV reported.

 At least seven people have died in storm-related incidents, with the Texas State Patrol reporting two weather-related fatalities on Saturday but providing no details.

-In Lewisville, about 25 miles north of Dallas, the driver of a pickup lost control on an icy road, spun out of control on a road over Lake Lewisville, went over a guard rail and landed in the water.
+In Lewisville, about 25 miles north of Dallas, the driver of a pickup lost control on an icy road, spun out of control before dawn on Saturday on a road over Lake Lewisville, went over a guardrail and landed in the water.
 Firefighters dove into the frigid water and towed the truck to the bridge.
 The unidentified driver died.
-A passenger was killed Thursday when a vehicle lost control and crashed into another car in Hockley County, the Texas Department of Public Safety said.

-In Arkansas man was killed late Thursday when a tree fell on his camper in Pope County, the Department of Emergency Management said.
+In Arkansas, a man was killed late Thursday when a tree fell on his camper in Pope County, the Department of Emergency Management said.
 Highway Patrol officials in Oklahoma blamed at least one death, in Muskogee, on the weather.
-In New Mexico, one person died when a semi crashed near Clines Corners.

 The storm took a toll on travel, causing hundreds of car crashes and forcing the cancellation of hundreds of departures at Dallas/FortWorth International Airport.
 The FAA said Saturday operations had returned to normal.
 Abandoned cars littered the interstate outside Dallas.